IBM/kar/docs/getting-started.md

 ## Deploying an instance of the KAR Runtime System

-The KAR runtime system internally uses redis, kafka, and zookeeper.
-You can deploy these as docker containers using docker-compose by running:
+The KAR runtime system internally uses Redis as a persistent store and Kafka as a reliable message transport (Kafka internally uses ZooKeeper for distributed consensus).
+You can deploy these dependencies as docker containers using docker-compose by running:
 ```shell
 ./scripts/docker-composer.start.sh
 ```